 Each nootropic supplement works in a unique way and has its own specific mechanisms of actions.
 Many are capable of altering levels of certain neurotransmitters, enzymes or hormones in the brain, such as:

-If you’re more focused on short-term information recall than preserving your long-term memory, other tips for improving memory include:
+If you’re more focused on short-term memory recall than preserving long-term memories, other tips for improving memory include: